saaltrecker/consult/README.md

 The Consultation Analyser is an AI-powered tool to automate the processing of public consultations.

 ## Setting up the application

+Application and worker processes are started by `honcho`: `pip install honcho`.

 Populate `.env` by copying `.env.example` and filling in required values.